-

 What are the government’s plans and strategies in terms of the renewables industry?
 Please also provide a brief overview of key legislation and regulation in the renewable energy sector, including any anticipated legislative proposals?

-The key legislation regulating the development of new renewable energy projects in New Zealand is the RMA, which contains the consenting regime for projects.
-Sitting below the RMA is a National Policy Statement on Renewable Electricity Generation 2011, which seeks a consistent approach to planning for renewable electricity generation in New Zealand.
+The key legislation regulating the development of new renewable energy projects in New Zealand is the RMA, which contains the consenting regime for projects onshore and up to 12 nautical miles off the coast.
+Sitting below the RMA is a National Policy Statement on Renewable Electricity Generation 2011, which seeks to provide a consistent approach to planning for renewable electricity generation in New Zealand.
 While this requires councils to recognise the national significance of renewable electricity generation, in practice, it has not provided significant assistance to renewable electricity generation projects.

-Please also refer to the answer to question 2 for the key legislation in respect to the emissions reduction target in New Zealand and the New Zealand government’s initiatives in that space.
+Please also refer to Question 3 for the key legislation in respect to the emissions reduction target in New Zealand and the Government’s initiatives in that space.

 -

 Are there any government incentive schemes promoting renewable energy (direct or indirect)?
-For example, are there any special tax deductions or subsidies offered?
+For example, are there any special tax deductions or subsidies (including Contracts for Difference) offered?
 Equally, are there any disincentives?

 There are no government schemes that are designed to disincentivise investment in renewable energy.
 Whilst the government does not provide subsidies or other financial incentives for renewable energy projects, the government is supportive of renewable energy development in the private sector and aims to ensure that the regulatory framework (for example, the consenting regime) facilitates investment.